-A role statement audit carried out in June 2015 found that:
+A role statement audit carried out in June 2016 found that:

-- Role statements for Consortium, Consortium Chair, Consortium Deputy Chair, Consortium Manager and employing agency, Consortium Executive, Consortium fund holder, Consortium members (voting) and Consortium member (non-voting) have all been implemented and are current. - Links with the Department of Health have been maintained through circulation of monthly palliative care project updates, attendance at state wide meetings, consortium manager meetings and other meetings as necessary. - All voting members of the consortium understand the consortium role and champion palliative care in their own health service; they participate in strategic planning, budget and resource allocation decisions. - The BSWRPCC Strategic Plan for 2014/15 can be found on pages 42-45, appendix 3. - A consortium financial report can be found on page 29, see appendix 1. - A Quality Risk and Assessment Plan can be found on pages 47-48, see appendix 5.
+- Role statements for Consortium, Consortium Chair, Consortium Deputy Chair, Consortium Manager and employing agency, Consortium Executive, Consortium fund holder, Consortium members (voting) and Consortium member (non-voting) have all been implemented and are current. - Links with the Department of Health have been maintained through circulation of monthly palliative care project updates, attendance at state wide meetings, consortium manager meetings and other meetings as necessary. - All voting members of the consortium understand the consortium role and champion palliative care in their own health service; they participate in strategic planning, budget and resource allocation decisions. - The BSWRPCC Strategic Plan for 2015/16 can be found on Appendix 3. - A consortium financial report can be found on Appendix 1. - A Quality Risk and Assessment Plan can be found on Appendix 5.